 Learn about different types of trees, leaves, and seeds with Curious George.

-Discover what a trees needs and the different habitats trees live in.
+Discover what a tree needs and the different habitats they live in.

 Be an evergreen detective and discover how to identify various evergreen trees.